StayHungryStayFoolish/dal-core/README.md

 Download the [protos](https://github.com/bootapp/protos) repository and put it in the same directory where this repository is, and run
 `./gradlew build` command to generate the protos and build the project.

+### Tech Stack
+* written in Kotlin with test in Groovy
+* Spring Boot 2.x
+* Liquibase for managing tables
+* ShardingJDBC, Jpa, QuerySQL for querying db
+* GRpc for Communication
+* Spock for unit test

+### Contents
+* a Lock and a CAS implementations of SnowFlake
+* Data access techniques
+* Contract programming & test-driven programming